MTecknology/website/content/challenges/simple-ip-echo.md

 tag: nginx
 ---

-OK!
-We all know Nginx is amazing and extremely light.
-I've been having the need lately to quickly get the IP address of a location.
-There's "whatismyip.com" but that's an ugly bloat.<!--more--> Look at how much you download to just get a small string of numbers.
+Recent projects have given me a need to be able to quickly and easily determine a public IP address.
+Although services like whatismyip exist, they are full of bloat and advertisements.<!--more-->

-To get around this a lot of people run their own website that displays the IP address.
-This is usually done by passing the connection from Apache to HTTP which has code similar to the following in it.
+To streamline this process, many people choose to host their own website that displays their IP address.
+This is often achieved by routing the connection through Apache to PH, using code that resembles the following:

 ```
 <?php